appoxy/simple_deployer/README.markdown

 This library wraps the REST API for managing and deploying Rails apps to the SimpleDeployr.
 It can be called as a Ruby library, or invoked from the command line.
-Code push and pull is done through Amzon S3.
+Code push and pull is done through Amazon S3.

 For more about SimpleDeployr see <http://simpledeployr.com>.